 - In arbitration, it is the arbitrator, who is appointed by the parties, to decide the matter.
 As against, in litigation, the parties have no say, as to who will be the judge to decide their case.
 The judge is appointed by the court only.

 - The cost of the arbitration process is comparatively lower than the litigation.

-- The decision made by the judge is final and binding in nature, and so further appeal cannot be made.
+- The decision made by the arbitrator is final and binding in nature, and so further appeal cannot be made.
 On the contrary, in litigation, the litigants can appeal to higher court, if they do not agree with the decision made by the court, but subject to certain conditions.

 Arbitration is preferred by the parties over litigation due to many reasons such as greater confidentiality, quick judgement, choice of solutions, higher chances of settlement, low cost, flexibility in process etc. Although, litigation has a number of advantages, i.e. numerous appeals can be made, easy enforcement of the final outcome, etc.